 d) We will wait till everybody in the house turn in, and then we will break into it.

 a) We fell out over two weeks ago, and since then we haven't patched things up.

 b) A: I had a quarrel with my wife this morning.
-B: You had better patch things/it up. (can I say "I've had..." ?Yes)
+B: You had better patch this up. (can I say "I've had..." ?)

 7. dip into

 b) He is so mean.
-He never dips into his bank account, no matter what happens (VS "is happening" ?)
+He never dips into his bank acount, no matter what happens (VS "is happening" ?)